-(2) Did the condition exist or experience occur during military service?
-N/A

-(3) Does the condition or experience actually excuse or mitigate the discharge?
-N/A d.
+- (2) Did the condition exist or experience occur during military service?
+N/A - (3) Does the condition or experience actually excuse or mitigate the discharge?
+N/A - (4) Does the condition or experience outweigh the discharge?
+N/A - b.
+Prior Decisions Cited: None - c.
+Response to Contention(s): None d.
 The Board determined the discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission".
 The Board specifically referenced paragraph 5 - which directs the removal of any negative documentation, GOMOR, EVALs, Flags and Bars, referencing failure to comply with a lawful order.
-Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable, changed the separation authority to AR 635-200, and the narrative reason for separation to Secretarial Authority, with a corresponding separation code to JFF.
+Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable, changed the separation authority to AR 635-200, and the narrative reason for separation to Secretarial Authority, with a corresponding separation code to KBK.
 The reentry eligibility (RE) code will also change to RE-1.